rojuadeyemi/Dog-and-Cat-Classifier/README.md

 flask run
 ```

-Then open your web browser and navigate to `<http://127.0.0.1:5000/>` to access the aplication.
+Then open your web browser and navigate to `<http://127.0.0.1:5000/>` to access the application.

 ![Home Page](static/screenshot/home.png)